The Children’s Code and The Online Safety Bill

 Failure to comply with the code may attract fines of up to 4% of an organisation’s global group turnover or £17.5million, whichever is greater.
 Such fines will be applicable regardless of the size of the business.
 From large tech corporations to start-ups in the creative industries and interactive media sector, these sanctions could have a substantial impact.

-Although the ICO has created The Children’s Code Hub for organisations to use to assist them to comply and have annexed to the Code a flowchart to be used to determine whether the Code applies to them, the Code is extensive and wide-ranging in its implications making navigation potentially challenging.
+Although the ICO has created The Children’s Code Hub for organisations to use to assist them to comply, the Code is extensive and wide-ranging in its implications making navigation potentially challenging.

 A number of other countries are in the process of adopting similar legislation and therefore, in addition to the UK legislation, compliance with such legislation in the global market will be a requirement for businesses in the near future.